MudBlazor/Templates/MudBlazor.Template.DefaultBlazor/Desktop/Readme.md

 Chromely in some ways is very similar to the Microsoft approach of using WebView2.
 Instead they use libcef which is part of chrome

+Note when publishing if you try to use the publish to single file option.
+Then this will prevent the automatic download of libcef files / runtime.
+In which case those libcef files need to be bundled with the app otherwise

 Upsides:

   * Currently works with Linux